Keyfactor/paloalto-firewall-orchestrator/README.md

 ---

+## Release 2.2 Update on Entry Params
+**Important Note** Entry params are no longer used.
+This version of the extension will only update certs on existing bindings and not add a cert to a new binding location.
+This was done to simplify the process since there are so many binding locations and reference issues.

 ## CERT STORE SETUP AND GENERAL PERMISSIONS
 <details>
 	<summary>Cert Store Type Configuration</summary>

 In Keyfactor Command create a new Certificate Store Type similar to the one below:

-### Release 2.2 Update on Entry Params
-**Important Note** Entry params are no longer used.
-This version of the extension will only update certs on existing bindings and not add a cert to a new binding location.
-This was done to simplify the process since there are so many binding locations and reference issues.

-### Store Path Explanation
-**Important Note** The store path permutations are show below

-#### FIREWALL VIRTUAL SYSTEM PATH
-**Path Example: ** /config/devices/entry[@name='localhost.localdomain']/vsys/entry[@name='vsys1']
-**localhost.localdomain**: This is a constant value representing the default domain on the firewall.
-**vsys1**: This represents a specific virtual system on the firewall.

-The complete path is:

-/config/devices/entry[@name='localhost.localdomain']: This part of the path refers to the device entry with the name 'localhost.localdomain' under the 'devices' section in the 'config'.
-/vsys/entry[@name='vsys1']: Within the 'localhost.localdomain' device entry, this specifies the entry for the virtual system named 'vsys1'.

 #### STORE TYPE CONFIGURATION
 SETTING TAB  |  CONFIG ELEMENT	| DESCRIPTION